 The roots of addiction are the same for celebrities and non-celebrities.
 People have voids in their lives.
 Some people fill it with religion, exercise, hobbies, or other healthy habits.
 Those who choose drugs instead need to learn healthier coping mechanisms to deal with their problems.
 For example, someone may not deal well with stress.
 Instead of taking a yoga class or going for a walk, someone may choose to numb the stress temporarily with drugs or alcohol.

-Celebrities do face some additional challenges that most of the general public doesn’t experience.
+Celebrities do face some additional challenges that most of the general public don’t experience.
 They perform in front of millions, and their performances (and looks) are constantly being evaluated, sometimes extremely harshly.
 Fluctuating schedules can also be an issue.
-For weeks or months at a time, they work long, hectic schedules, and then they have long period without work.
+For weeks or months at a time, they work long, hectic schedules, and then they have a long period without work.
 Too much free time and possibly worries about when or if they’ll work again can spell trouble.
 Travel, strange hotel rooms, and late schedules can interfere with sleep, creating a demand for somehow to relax.
-Early morning wakeup calls, the desire to recreate the excitement of a public performance, and concerns about controlling weight may create a desire for stimulants.
+Early morning wake-up calls, the desire to recreate the excitement of public performance, and concerns about controlling weight may create a desire for stimulants.
 Both are often used in a vicious, dangerous cycle of addiction.

 While far too many celebrities have died from their addictions, often before the age of 35, many are successfully battling their demons.
 Demi Lovato, for example, left rehab in 2011 after receiving treatment for substance abuse and bulimia.
 During her stint as a judge on The X Factor in 2013, however, she chose to move into a sober living house to help her recovery stay on track.
 Because stress can often be a trigger for relapse, this showed a serious commitment to staying healthy.

 Robert Downey Jr. spent five years bouncing in and out of jail and rehab.
-He’d been arrested drug possession, firearms violations, trespassing, and drunk driving.
-In 2001, he was sent back to rehab and out on probation for three years.
+He’d been arrested for drug possession, firearms violations, trespassing, and drunk driving.
+In 2001, he was sent back to rehab and put on probation for three years.
 Downey was determined to succeed this time.
 By all accounts, Downey has remained sober ever since, and he has experienced a career resurgence with major hits and an Oscar nomination.